ccieblogger/netraven/docs/architecture/architecture_sot.md

 - Jobs are created via the API or automatically (system jobs).
 - Jobs are enqueued in Redis and picked up by the dedicated worker container.
 - The worker updates job status (`QUEUED` → `RUNNING` → `COMPLETED`/`FAILED`/`COMPLETED_NO_DEVICES`).
-- Job logs and connection logs are written to the database for UI consumption.
+- Job logs and connection logs are written to the database for UI consumption, differentiated by `log_type`.
 - System jobs are protected from deletion and have special status handling in the UI and backend.

+---